Rakoon/Rakoon.github.io/_pages/teaching.md

 title: "Teaching"
 ---

-I consider teaching to be one of the most meaningful activity that I engage in.
+I consider teaching to be one of the most meaningful activities that I engage in.
 This is because teaching not only provides a platform for knowledge dissemination, but it also serves as a constant reminder to revaluate my own understanding of the world.

 ## The Pennsylvania State University, School of Labor and Employment Relations
 - LHR 312: Research Methods (Undergraduate)